NICTA/cplusplus-th/README.md

 cplusplus-th
 ============

-cplusplus-th allows you to foreign import C++ functions that are compatible with the ccall calling convention.
+`cplusplus-th` allows you to foreign import C++ functions that are compatible with the `ccall` calling convention.
 It also includes some standard library abstractions.

 Example
 -------

-With the C++ function:
+With the following C++ function in the object file `cbits/string.o`:

 ```c++
 namespace haskell {
 string* fromCString(char const* x, int length) {